Luis Salinas: Career

 From 1985 to 1991, he worked with Egle Martin, an Argentinean singer, dancer, and producer and played on her bossa-nova album El Arte Del Encuentro.
 In 1993, Swedish pianist Anders Persson invited Salinas to play at the Umeå Jazz Festival, followed by a tour of Sweden.
 He signed with GRP Records in 1995 and recorded his debut album, Salinas, for that label in March 1996 with musicians from George Benson's group.
 He played at the 30th edition of the Montreux Jazz Festival.

 On August 22, 1997, he played to 30,000 concert-goers at the Palabra de Guitarra Latina show in Palma, Mallorca, Spain.
 One week later, at the Guitarras del Mundo festival in Buenos Aires (August 26–31), he was one of main attractions, playing three concerts at Buenos Aires's La Trastienda Club.

 His second album, Solo Guitarra, included a version of "You Are the Sunshine of My Life" by Stevie Wonder.

-Collaborations

-Salinas has also worked with Adolfo Abalos, Biréli Lagrène, Danilo Pérez, Dave Holland, George Benson, Hermeto Pascoal, María Graña, Mercedes Sosa, Paco de Lucía, Sylvain Luc, and Tomatito.

-Universal Music Group asked him to play with B.B.
-King in Rio de Janeiro.
-Salinas replied that he would do it if it was acceptable to King.
-He got a response from Universal that said King was fascinated by his music, which Salinas found hard to believe.
-He met King at the soundcheck and King said, "You can play the last song, and if people like it we can keep playing some more".
-They ended up playing four more songs.